aws-samples/shopfloor-connectivity/docs/README.md

 [^top](#toc)

 The snippet below shows the configuration of an OPCUA adapter with a profile named "CustomEventsProfile" that defines two additional event types, "CustomEventType1" and "CustomEventType2", each with two properties.
 CustomEventType1 inherits from the OPCUA defined BaseEventType type and will contain all properties from that class in addition to the two properties defined for the event.
 CustomEventType2 will inherit from and therefore contain all properties from CustomEventTYpe1 and the two properties defined for the event.

-Sources are configured to read from adapter "OPCUA" and server "OPCUA-SERVER", which has a service profile set to "CustomEventsProfile", can use both defined event types in addition to all OPCUA defined event types, as event type for their nodes to collect the data in the properties for these events.
+Sources are configured to read from adapter "OPCUA" and server "OPCUA-SERVER", which has a service profile set to " CustomEventsProfile", can use both defined event types in addition to all OPCUA defined event types, as event type for their nodes to collect the data in the properties for these events.

 ```json
 {